Marjorie Taylor Greene leads GOP drive to criminalize gender-affirming care for transgender youth - NewsBreak

 Marjorie Taylor Greene leads GOP drive to criminalize gender-affirming care for transgender youth

-Georgia Republican Rep. Marjorie Taylor Greene at a press conference outside the U.S. Capitol on Sept.
-20 pitched her legislation to make it a felony to perform gender-affirming care on transgender youth.
-Jennifer Shutt/Georgia Recorder
+U.S. Rep. Marjorie Taylor Greene, R-Georgia, leads a press conference Tuesday, Sept.
+20, 2022, outside the U.S. Capitol on her legislation to make it a felony to perform gender-affirming care on transgender youth.
+(Photo by Jennifer Shuttl/States Newsroom)

 WASHINGTON — Conservative Republicans gathered outside the U.S. Capitol on Tuesday to commit to bringing legislation to the floor that would make it a felony to perform gender-affirming care on transgender youth, should the GOP take control of the U.S. House following the November midterm elections.